 If you and your spouse were married in Massachusetts, but then left the Commonwealth and reside in a state that does not recognize same-sex marriage, you might be required to return to Massachusetts to file for divorce.
 In such an instance, you would need to have lived in Massachusetts when the cause of the divorce occurred.
 This could be any of the grounds for divorce listed above.
 If you are seeking a no-fault divorce, the cause would be considered to be the moment when you determined that your marriage was over and there is no hope of a reconciliation.

-At DiBella Law Offices, P.C., we have over a decade of experience helping clients sort through all aspects of divorce, including:
+At DiBella Law Offices, P.C., we have nearly two decades of experience helping clients sort through all aspects of divorce, including: